PaulDThomas/simple-table/README.md

 # @asup/simple-table

 REACT table, because I wanted one that took an array of objects as an input.
+Sort, filter and search functions can be added.
+Includes column resize.

 ## Installation